Frustrations grow as marchers demand faster climate action

 The climate protest movement — and the worsening droughts, storms, floods, wildfires and other disasters around the world this year — have brought home to many the accelerating damage of global warming and have kept the pressure on governments for stronger and faster action to reduce fossil fuel emissions.

+Elizabeth May, a Canadian member of parliament and 16-time participant in the U.N. climate talks, said the protests are making a difference.

+“Most of the people on the inside are here in their hearts and sometimes physically,” May said, who joined the Glasgow demonstrators Saturday.

-In central London, hundreds of climate protesters marched from the Bank of England to Trafalgar Square.
+In central London, thousands of climate protesters marched from the Bank of England to Trafalgar Square.
 Protester Sue Hampton, 64, said everyone is at risk and all generations need to press for action.

 “We can’t let the young people do all the work here.
 We’ve all got to do it together,” she said.